-Partial reopening of City Hall and the recreation centre starting May 25 for some resident services
+Partial reopening of some resident services

 The City of Saint-Lambert is currently putting safety measures and guidelines in place that will allow for a progressive resumption of public services in a manner that will be safe both for residents and for employees.